Association Learning + Technology

 Association Learning + Technology provides the most comprehensive insights currently available on the use of technology to enhance and enable education in the association sector.
 It is designed for association leaders who want to be fully informed as they make strategic decisions about launching or growing new education initiatives.

-The report is based on a spring 2017 survey of membership organizations.
+The report is based on a survey of more than 200 membership organizations.
 In addition to providing essential data and analysis, the report’s authors, Jeff Cobb and Celisa Steele offer valuable predictions as well as a range of questions to help organizations with setting strategy.

 With recent versions, we have started making this report available at no charge to anyone who subscribes to the Leading Learning monthly e-newsletter (also free).
 To get the latest version of Association Learning + Technology, use the button below to sign up for the newsletter.
 It’s free and of high value, and you’ll also get other great resources.
 To subscribe, simply click the button below and then look for a welcome e-mail in your inbox.